zenwork/mkdn-web-component/README.md

 * Provide a set of component that allows the easy integration of markdown content into ANY html ANYWHERE.
 * Only require the knowledge of markdown, JSON, and html to create complex documentation-based websites such as blogs, documentation, etc.
 * Provide SPA (single-page application) functionality without any programming
-* Lower level components like `md-story` and `md-list` can be used in standalone mode.
+* Lower level components like `mkdn-story` and `mkdn-list` can be used in standalone mode.
 * Backend integration is provided but is optional and flexible.
 The backend should be simple enough for simple manual setups... but it should be easy to create intelligent backends that can provide more complex meta-data when there is a lot of content to manage.
 * The target use-cases are:
     * A blog.